 Recommended for You

-The University of Massachusetts, Boston, is helping to test how the system could help people with reading or cognitive disabilities.
+The University of Massachusetts Medical School is helping to test how the system could help people with reading or cognitive disabilities.
 Will Scott, an IBM researcher who worked on the project, says the company is talking with an organization that helps autistic high schoolers transition to college life about testing the system as a way of helping people understand administrative and educational documents.
 “The computing power and algorithms and cloud services like Watson weren’t previously available to perform these kinds of things,” he says.

 Ineke Schuurman, a researcher at the University of Leuven in Belgium, says inventing new kinds of accessibility tools is important to prevent some people from being left behind as society relies more and more on communication through computers and mobile devices.